Enalean/tuleap-documentation-en/README.md

 There will be a few main folders in here which correspond to documentation sections.
 To add a new page, create the file in the correct directory then add the reference in `index.rst`.

+Note: All changes must be pushed on the `master` branch.

 License
 -------